 In many cases, the injuries are not severe enough to warrant a significant settlement.
 However, you should be sure to allow enough time to lapse in order to make sure that a more significant injury does not develop.

 In our office, we cannot take every case but we are always happy to explain our assessment of the value of your case.
-There is usually more money after the insurance company makes their initial offer to you.
+There is usually more money after the insurance company makes its initial offer to you.

 Obtaining a Settlement

 As your attorney, it is my job to prove that your injuries were the result of a person’s or a company’s negligence.
-Using investigative tools and witness testimony, I am persistent in my pursuit for evidence on your behalf.
+Using investigative tools and witness testimony, I am persistent in my pursuit of evidence on your behalf.